-When an individual sees a double image where there should only be one it is referred to as double vision or diplopia.
-The two images can be side by side, one on top of the other, or a combination of both.
+Double vision occurs when a person sees a double image where there should only be one.
+The two images can be side by side, on top of one another, or both.

-This article will take a look at the potential causes, diagnosis, and treatment of double vision.
+This article will look at the causes, diagnosis, and treatment of double vision.

-Here are some key points about double vision (diplopia).
-More detail and supporting information is in the main article.
+Here are some key points about double vision.
+More detail is in the main article.

-- A childhood squint can sometimes recur and cause double vision
+- A childhood squint, or eye turn, can sometimes recur and cause double vision.

 Causes of binocular double vision